John Watts (Cherokee chief): Last campaign

 Later in 1793, Watts sent envoys to Knoxville, which was at the time the capital of the Southwest Territory, to meet with Governor Blount to discuss terms for a lasting peace.
 The peace party included Bob McLemore, Tahlonteeskee, Captain Charley of Running Water, and Doublehead, as well as the white delegates.
 Along the way, the group was attacked by a militant group of frontiersmen during a stop at the Overhill town of Coyatee.
 Hanging Maw was wounded, while his wife and daughter (along with several other Indians and one of the white delegates), were killed.
 The Cherokee people, along with Watts' Chickmauga warriors, agreed to await the outcome of the subsequent trial.
-In large part because the man responsible (who had lost his family in an Indian raid) was a close friend of John Sevier, the trial proved to be a farce.
+In large part because the man responsible, COL. James Herrell Hubbert (who had lost his family in an Indian raid) was a close friend of John Sevier, the trial proved to be a farce.

-Watts responded by invading the Holston area with more than 1,000 Cherokee, Muscogee, and Shawnee warriors, one of the largest Indian forces seen in the region.
-He intended to attack Knoxville.
-On the way, the Cherokee leaders were discussing among themselves whether to kill all the residents of the settlement, or just the men.
-Doublehead argued for the former, while James Vann advocated the latter.
+Watts responded by leading an invasion of the Holston area with more than 1,000 Cherokee, Muscogee, and Shawnee warriors—one of the largest Native forces seen in the region.
+His target was Knoxville.
+Along the way, Cherokee leaders debated whether to kill all the settlers or only the men.
+Doublehead argued for killing everyone, while James Vann supported sparing the women and children.

 On the way to Knoxville, the war party encountered the small settlement of Cavett's Station.
 After they had surrounded the place, Bob Benge negotiated with the inhabitants, agreeing that if they surrendered, their lives would be spared.
 However, after the settlers had walked out, Doublehead's group and his Muscogee allies attacked and killed them.
 Vann grabbed one small boy and pulled him onto his saddle, but Doublehead killed the boy with an axe.
 Watts intervened and saved another young boy, handing him to Vann, who put the boy behind him on his horse and later handed him over to three of the Muscogee for safe-keeping.
 One of the Muscogee killed and scalped the boy a few days later.

 Final peace

 With the defeat of the Western Confederacy at the Battle of Fallen Timbers by the United States, and the destruction of Nickajack Town and Running Water Town in September 1794, the leaders of the Lower Cherokee became convinced that continuing the war was futile.
 The council signed the Treaty of Tellico Blockhouse in November, officially ending hostilities with the US.

-Although the Cherokee elected a "national" government in 1794, complete with a Principal Chief and National Council, it had no real power.
-The individual regional councils for each of the major Cherokee geographic divisions still dominated decisions in their relative areas.
-Watts spurned any "national office."
-He served as a chief of the Lower Cherokee until his death in 1802.
+Although the Cherokee established a "national" government in 1794—complete with a Principal Chief and National Council—it held little real power.
+Regional councils representing the major Cherokee geographic divisions continued to dominate decision-making within their respective areas.
+Watts rejected any national office and instead served as chief of the Lower Cherokee until his death in 1808.
 He was succeeded by Doublehead.